neerjathakkar/academic-kickstart/content/post/grad_school_app_panel.md

 I've spoken in a few panels in the past year for Women in Computer Science and Dartmouth Pan Asian alumni association centered around graduate school/different career paths.
 Here are some questions I was asked at the most recent panel I spoke at, and my answers to them.

+**What has been helpful for you in figuring out your career goals and how grad school factors into those?**

+I thought through a couple of career paths - software engineering and a research career, and then pursued experiences that would let me try out both of those.
+On the SWE side, I did 2 SWE internships, one at 3M and one at Facebook.
+On the academia side, I took hard classes, added a math major since math is so important for CS research, did research, worked on a textbook, and TAed classes.
+I realized that while the perks and salary of SWE was nice, the more academia oriented experiences were so much more fulfilling to me.
+Getting to actually experience a taste of different paths, and then reflecting on them, really showed me which one was right for me.

+I had already gotten into grad school and knew I wanted to go by the time I did my Fulbright, but that experience made me feel 200% confident that getting a PhD was right for me, since I got more perspectives on grad school and got to do research full time.

 **Do you recommend that students take time off before starting grad school?
 What have you learned in your experience?**

 Absolutely!